 - Discovery and Developmental Therapeutics

 Jonathan S. Lewin, MD, FACR, is Professor in the Department of Radiology and Imaging Sciences at Emory University School of Medicine.
-Dr. Lewin is the former Executive Vice President for Health Affairs, Emory University; Executive Director, Woodruff Health Sciences Center; and the President, CEO and Chairman of the Board of Emory Healthcare.
+Dr. Lewin is the former Executive Vice President for Health Affairs, Emory University; Executive Director, Woodruff Health Sciences Center; and CEO and Chairman of the Board of Emory Healthcare.
 Dr. Lewin arrived at Emory in February 2016.
 Prior to his Emory appointment, Dr. Lewin served as the Senior Vice President for Integrated Healthcare Delivery and Co-Chair for Strategic Planning for Johns Hopkins Medicine, as well as the Martin Donner Professor and Chairman of the Russell H. Morgan Department of Radiology and Radiological Science at Johns Hopkins University and the Radiologist-in-Chief at Johns Hopkins Hospital, with secondary appointments as Professor of Oncology, Neurosurgery and Biomedical Engineering.